Opeyemi-Bamidele/shm-vibration-anomaly-detection/README.md

 # Vibration-Based Structural Health Monitoring: A Comparison of Four Anomaly-Detection Strategies

-**Portfolio project demonstrating the intersection of civil engineering fundamentals (structural dynamics, modal analysis) and data science (statistical anomaly detection), applied to a real bridge monitoring dataset.**
-Companion piece to a separate project, [wave-propagation-damage-reflection](https://github.com/Opeyemi-Bamidele/wave-propagation-damage-reflection): this project detects damage *statistically*, via shifts in modal frequencies; the companion project investigates the underlying *physical mechanism* — how a localized stiffness loss actually affects wave propagation, via impedance mismatch and reflection.
+This is a companion piece to a separate project, [wave-propagation-damage-reflection](https://github.com/Opeyemi-Bamidele/wave-propagation-damage-reflection): this project detects damage *statistically*, via shifts in modal frequencies; the companion project investigates the underlying *physical mechanism* of how a localized stiffness loss actually affects wave propagation, via impedance mismatch and reflection.

 ## Setup & running